snegalvarsan/vyn/README.md

 # vyn
-This might be helpful for cpp users as the repository contains most of commonly used functionalities in cpp as macros in a way to simplify the code for each of the functionalities.
+This might be helpful for cpp users as this repository contains most of the commonly used functionalities in cpp as macros and functions, in a way to simplify the code on its usage.
 Hope this helps, Thanks!

 All of these programs must have vyn.cpp included as a header file to execute.